Welcome to Hāpara Highlights Follow

 Possible issues include:

-- the student appears offline
+- The student appears offline

-- the student is logged into several devices
+- The student is logged into several devices

 Highlights is slow to update

-Please add as much information as you can about the issue to the description box, then click Report issue to send the form to the Hāpara Support team.
+Then click Report issue to send the form to the Hāpara Support team.
 We will investigate the issue and follow up with you.